opensoars/f_/readme.md

 As you can see, this code hard to read, write and maintain.
 We're not even taking error handling and dependecy management in account here...
-Making it even harder to read, write and maintain.
+Which will make it even harder to read, write and maintain.

 Now let's take a look at the way I want to write this simple task!